-Today let’s enjoy warm, fresh bread bread out of the oven.
+Today let’s enjoy warm, fresh bread out of the oven.
 Buttery and soft, these sugar buns will charm you with its sugary top and its delicate crumbs.
-With sweetness of flavor from sugar and richness from the butter, these are straight delicious.
+With the sweetness from sugar and richness from the butter, these are straight delicious.

 This wonderful recipe uses a flour-water mixture dough which you will prepare the night before.
 It yields an amazingly soft bread that pulls apart very nicely.

 I love having these sweet buns in the counter.
 For those mornings when I want a quick carbo-load, I just add a cup of matcha latte, and my day is off to a good start.

 And I am not ignoring you, coffee lovers.
 Have you tried dipping your bread in hot coffee?
 It is a thing.
 Try it with these glorious buns, you’ll see.

 But whatever you decide to do, I swear by the goodness of these sugar buns.
 The butter, the sugar- they are a crowning glory.

 How to Make Sugar Buns?

 First, the overnight dough.
 So the day before you plan to bake, stir together flour and boiling water until it forms a paste.
 Shape it into a ball and wrap it in plastic.
 Refrigerate overnight.

 The next day, proof the yeast in warm water in a small bowl.
 Combine the dry ingredients in a large mixing bowl: the milk powder, the flour, the sugar and the salt.
 Whisk them together well.

 Make a well in the center of the dry ingredients and to that well, pour the yeast mixture.
 Stir it to the rest of the ingredients.
 Add the egg and keep stirring to incorporate.
 Add the overnight dough.